Over Top: Reception

 Over Top received mixed reception from critics and reviewers since release.
 AllGame's Kyle Knight commended its graphics, gameplay and replay value but criticized the introductory CGI sequence for being poorly done.
 MAN!AC's Andreas Knauf compared the game negatively with Neo Drift Out: New Technology, criticizing the Sega Mega Drive-esque visuals and sound design, as well as the simple controls.

-Reviewing the Nintendo Switch re-release, Nintendo Life's Damien McFerran criticized the CGI graphics and introduction but commended the music and simple controls, regarding it to be "a very average racing title which lacks longevity and won't keep you occupied for very long."
-Pure Nintendo Magazines Trevor Gould and Heath M. Shusterman-Zimmerman gave the Switch re-release a mixed outlook.
+Reviewing the Nintendo Switch re-release, Nintendo Life's Damien McFerran criticized the CGI graphics and introduction but commended the music and simple controls, also saying that the game lacks longevity that will not occupy players for long.